cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 {% include card-grid.html cards="Dragon's Approach, Stormshriek Feral, Lightning Shrieker" %}

 **The Removal Package**
 One of the best ways to handle Longshot is by neutralizing him without killing him (e.g., **Witness Protection** or **Temporal Isolation**).
 The current list doesn't handle this well.
 If your meta is full of these effects, consider running **Scour from Existence**, **Zuko's Exile**, and **Lunatic Pandora**.
 These allow you to remove obstacles on an opponent's end step, leaving you with full mana on your turn.
-There are many other removal spells that can fill in these slots, but I feel these three are the best option.
+There are many other removal spells that can fill in these slots, but these three are your best options.

 {% include card-grid.html cards="Scour from Existence, Zuko's Exile, Lunatic Pandora" %}

 ---

 ### Additional Cards to Consider

 **Cards to Include:**
 * **The Brute:** Extra protection against death.
 Worth considering.
 * **Mycosynth Wellspring:** "Draws" lands to thin the deck without losing spell triggers.
 * **Improvised Club:** Sacrifice outlet for tapped Wizard's Rockets or Ichor Wellspring.
+* **Simian Spirit Guide:** I don't run this because I want as many Longshot triggers as possible, but it wouldn't be an incorrect inclusion.

 {% include card-grid.html cards="The Brute, Mycosynth Wellspring, Improvised Club" %}